"Symptoms of thyroid disease can easily be mistaken for or overlap symptoms of another issue. This is why thyroid issues are easy to overlook."

 As we said earlier, it's believed that 50% of thyroid diseases go undiagnosed.
 Many who are diagnosed are prescribed medications, which they must take sometimes for the rest of their lives.

-Thyroid conditions also contribute to inflammation in the body, and the inflammation can trigger additional heart problems, including difficulty metabolizing sugar you eat in the blood.
+Thyroid conditions also contribute to inflammation in the body, and the inflammation can trigger additional heart problems, including difficulty metabolizing sugar in the blood.
 If you've followed us for any amount of time, you know we are constantly encouraging people to do everything possible to reduce the inflammatory load on the body.
 As we always say:

 Less Inflammation In + More Inflammation Out = A Healthier You!